Blog Presenter gadget

-The blog presenter gadget displays blog articles from selected blog channels in a dynamic, interactive banner.
+The Blog Presenter gadget displays blog articles from selected blog channels in a dynamic, interactive banner.
 Articles are pulled automatically from blog channels that you pick, with the newest content being shown first(descending date order).
-Articles in the presenter show their title and summary sections and use an image from the article, channel, or fallback location as a background.
+Articles in the gadget show their title and summary sections and use an image from the article, channel, or fallback location as a background.

 Sections in this article:

 - Image priority: The blog presenter selects images automatically, using the following priority: